 Ongoing employee- and employment-related policies and procedures used during the course of normal daily business operations also come into play.
 You need procedures that relate to evaluating, promoting, disciplining, demoting, reassigning, or terminating existing employees.
 You also need to consider the treatment of sexual, racial, gender, or religious differences.

 Modern society believes employers have a basic moral obligation to treat employees fairly and equitably.
 There also are legal obligations that federal, state, and local laws impose.
-One slip-up could lead to a lawsuit that could cost you and your business in terms of money, time and reputation.
+One slip-up could lead to a need for employee lawsuit insurance in order to avoid costing you and your business money, time, and reputation.

 The Importance Of Employment Practices Liability Insurance